JimFowler/books/Books20/Tools/doc/theory.rst

 last name is required but the first initial and the middle ones are optional.
 There may be multiple middle initials.

-The grammer, in Extended Bachus-Naur format, is
+The grammar, in Extended Bachus-Naur format, is

 =============  == ==================================================
 First          =  Second